YounesChellaf/serveless-api/README.md

 ## Getting started

-The project is deployed on AWS and you can check the results via this Postman link: https://www.getpostman.com/collections/0ca9ed8864e72b25b8dd
+The project is deployed on AWS and it's possible to check the results via this Postman link: https://www.getpostman.com/collections/0ca9ed8864e72b25b8dd
 The get request accept start_date and end_date as params.

 For code evaluation you can clone the repository using: